Project-MONAI/monai-deploy-workflow-manager/deploy/helm/README.md

 Review the namespace that should be one you have setup.
 If you followed the example in this README, it should be "monai".

-> :Hint: You could also use curl and use the REST API
+> :bulb: You could also use curl and use the REST API

 ### Clinical Workflow